-What do you thing the saying “When in Rome, do as the Romans do” must be followed by everyone who travels?
+- Do you think the saying “When in Rome do as the Romans do” must be followed by everyone who travels?
 Why?
 Why not?

-We have been reading about hackers and it brought to my mind the fact that I had never thought that my iphone can also be hacked, so I decided to take precautions and here I share some tips I found with you:
+We have beeen reading about hackers and it brought to my mind the fact that I had never thought that my iphones can also be hacked, so I decided to take precautions and here I share with you some tips I found:

 What’s a smartphone owner to do?